-There is few things to beat a tropical sunset below the yard arm whilst at anchor in a timeless setting.
+There are few things which beat a tropical sunset below the yard-arm whilst at anchor in a timeless setting.
 A sailing ship as your base gives you access to the unspoilt Caribbean; Fishing villages where the chickens roam the shore, or landing like an early explorer on a remote beach anchorage under a forest covered volcanic peak.

 Coral Reefs & Marine Wildlife